On Thurston's Euler class one conjecture: Preliminaries

 \subsection{Penner's construction of pseudo-Anosov maps}

-Thurston gave the first hands-on construction of pseudo-Anosov maps in terms of Dehn twists.
+Thurston gave the first hands-on construction of pseudo-Anosov maps in terms of Dehn twists \cite{thurston1988geometry}.
 His construction made use of twists along two curves $\alpha$ and $\beta$ such that $\alpha \cup \beta$ fills the surface.
-Penner generalized this construction to opposite twists along multi curves.
-A \textit{multi curve} is a union of distinct (up to isotopy) and disjoint simple closed curves on $S$.
-Let $\alpha = a_1 \cup \dots a_m$ and $\beta = b_1 \cup \dots b_n$ be two multi curves on $S$ such that $\alpha \cup \beta$ fills the surface.
-Let $\tau_{a_i}$ be the positive (right handed) Dehn twist along $a_i$.
+Penner gave another construction using opposite twists along multicurves.
+Let $\alpha = a_1 \cup \dots \cup a_m$ and $\beta = b_1 \cup \dots \cup b_n$ be two multicurves on $S$ such that $\alpha \cup \beta$ \emph{fills} the surface, meaning that each component of $S - \alpha \cup \beta$ is topologically a disk.
+Let $\tau_{a_i}$ be the positive (right handed) \emph{Dehn twist} along $a_i$.
 Define $\tau_{b_j}$ similarly.
-Penner's theorem states that any word in $\tau_{a_i}$ and $\tau_{b_j}^{-1}$ is pseudo-Anosov provided that all $\tau_{a_i}$ and $\tau_{b_j}$ are used at least once \cite{penner1988construction}.
-Note that we are doing positive Dehn twist along the curves in one collection (multi curve) and negative twists along the other one.
+Penner's theorem states that any word in $\tau_{a_i}$ and $\tau_{b_j}^{-1}$ is pseudo-Anosov provided that each $\tau_{a_i}$ and $\tau_{b_j}^{-1}$ is used at least once \cite{penner1988construction}.
+Note that we are doing positive Dehn twist along the curves in one multicurve and negative twists along the other one.